-- For the SACRE - Monitoring of the effectiveness of the new Agreed Syllabus needs to be embedded. - Provision to enable schools to monitor the quality of their own provision for RE to be developed. - Ensure new Agreed Syllabus has broad ownership so revisions reflect the views of schools and RE specialists. - Take a register of schools attending the Subject Network Meetings. - For the LA
+• For the SACRE

+- Monitoring of the effectiveness of the new Agreed Syllabus needs to be embedded. - Provision to enable schools to monitor the quality of their own provision for RE to be developed. - Ensure new Agreed Syllabus has broad ownership so revisions reflect the views of schools and RE specialists. - For the LA